holochain/holochain/docs/specs/src/hwp_3_correctness.md

 In the frame of the Byzantine Generals problem, the correctness of a distributed coordination system is analyzed through the lens of "fault tolerance".
-In our frame we take on a broader scope and address the question of the many kinds of confidence necessary for a system adoption and continued use.
+In our frame we take on a broader scope and address the question of the many kinds of confidence necessary for a system's adoption and continued use.
 We identify and address the following dimensions necessary confidence: